ansible/ansible-runner/docs/execution_environments.rst

 Container Image <https://github.com/opencontainers/image-spec/>`_ that appropriately bundles `Ansible Base <https://github.com/ansible/ansible>`_, `Ansible Collection Content <https://github.com/ansible-collections/overview>`_, and the runtime dependencies required to support these contents.
-The base image is the `Red Hat Enterprise Linux Universal Base Image
-<https://developers.redhat.com/products/rhel/ubi>`_ and the build tooling
-provided by `Ansible Builder <https://github.com/ansible/ansible-builder>`_ aids in the creation of these images.
+The build tooling provided by `Ansible Builder <https://github.com/ansible/ansible-builder>`_ aids in the creation of these images.

 All aspects of running **Ansible Runner** in standalone mode (see: :ref:`standalone`)